-Since 2020, we’ve been conducting a lot of interactive remote production projects requiring local camera crews here in Minneapolis / St Paul / Twin Cities, MN.
-We understand the constraints that are required to keep everyone safe – and now use technology that allows high-quality video, crystal clear audio, and 2-way communication with live streams being broadcast to other rooms in your building or other countries around the world.
+or b-To say 2020 changed the game is an understatement.
+Since 2020, we’ve been conducting a lot of interactive remote-production projects leveraging local camera crews here in the MSP (Minneapolis & St Paul Twin Cities) area of Minnesota as well as across the USA.
+We understand the constraints that are required to keep everyone safe – and we now use technology that allows high-quality video, crystal clear audio, and 2-way communication with live streams being broadcast to other rooms in your building or other countries around the world.

 Here’s a day in the life: Glimpse Behind the Scenes of a Corporate Testimonial Video / Interactive Remote Production Monitoring Camera Crew in Minneapolis, Minnesota